HiTECH-Corporation/The-Project-Docs/docs/AuthKit API/sakapi-project/python-project.md

     print(f"Error: {response.status_code}")
 ```

-So that completes a project to verify OTP code sent from **AppVerify Code**.
+So that completes a project to verify OTP code sent from **/AuthKit**.
 You can get the completed code below:

 ```python
 from dotenv import load_dotenv